JamesJFan/Logs-Analysis-Project/README.md

 # Dependencies & Notes

 VirtualBox/Vagrant environment is assumed in this README but essential components and their versions include: Python 3, PostgreSQL and the psycopg2 library.

-The newsdata.sql database used in this audit trail was not included in this repository as it was too large at 126 mb to push to Github.
+The newsdata.sql database that the queries operate upon is also provided in this repository.

 # Installation & Setup